 Monitoring usage and estimated costs in Azure Monitor

-This article describes how to view usage and estimated costs across multiple Azure monitoring features for different pricing models.
-Refer to the following articles for related information.
+This article, describes how to view usage and estimated costs across multiple Azure monitoring features for different pricing models.
+Related articles for specific components of Azure Monitor include:

 In the Monitor hub of the Azure portal, the Usage and estimated costs page explains the usage of core monitoring features such as alerting, metrics, notifications, Azure Log Analytics, and Azure Application Insights.
 For customers on the pricing plans available before April 2018, this also includes Log Analytics usage purchased through the Insights and Analytics offer.